tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 ### Intro <a id="intro"></a>

-### This is a simple tutorial to introduce the simplest possible Alexa skill and code.
+### This is a simple tutorial to introduce a simple Alexa skill and code.
 #### Pre-requisites:
  * Accounts on [AWS.Amazon.com](https://aws.amazon.com/) and [Developer.Amazon.com](https://developer.amazon.com/)